mapeditor/tiled/_posts/2018-09-12-tiled-1-2-rc-released.md

 tags: release
 ---

-The Tiled 1.2 Release Candidate is now available as the [latest development snapshot](https://thorbjorn.itch.io/tiled), bringing fixes, last-minute features as well some updated translations.
+The Tiled 1.2 Release Candidate is now available as the [latest development snapshot](https://thorbjorn.itch.io/tiled), bringing fixes, last-minute features as well as some updated translations.
 Please give it a go and provide feedback!
 I expect to make the final release within a week from now.

 ## Changelog